SOD1: Role in oxidative stress

 Most notably, SOD1 is pivotal in reactive oxygen species (ROS) release during oxidative stress by ischemia-reperfusion injury, specifically in the myocardium as part of a heart attack (also known as ischemic heart disease).
 Ischemic heart disease, which results from an occlusion of one of the major coronary arteries, is currently still the leading cause of morbidity and mortality in western society.
 During ischemia reperfusion, ROS release substantially contribute to the cell damage and death via a direct effect on the cell as well as via apoptotic signals.
 SOD1 is known to have a capacity to limit the detrimental effects of ROS.
 As such, SOD1 is important for its cardioprotective effects.
 In addition, SOD1 has been implicated in cardioprotection against ischemia-reperfusion injury, such as during ischemic preconditioning of the heart.
 Although a large burst of ROS is known to lead to cell damage, a moderate release of ROS from the mitochondria, which occurs during nonlethal short episodes of ischemia, can play a significant triggering role in the signal transduction pathways of ischemic preconditioning leading to reduction of cell damage.
-It has even observed that during this release of ROS, SOD1 plays an important role hereby regulating apoptotic signaling and cell death.
+It even has been observed that during this release of ROS, SOD1 plays an important role hereby regulating apoptotic signaling and cell death.

 In one study, deletions in the gene were reported in two familial cases of keratoconus.
 Mice lacking SOD1 have increased age-related muscle mass loss (sarcopenia), early development of cataracts, macular degeneration, thymic involution, hepatocellular carcinoma, and shortened lifespan.
 Research suggests that increased SOD1 levels could be a biomarker for chronic heavy metal toxicity in women with long-term dental amalgam fillings.